shabnamrahmed/eisenhower-matrix/README.md

 ## Motivation :bulb:

 Although there are many websites/apps out there to help you organize your tasks, many of them require creating an account or a payment.
-This Eisenhower Matrix app requires neither and stores data directly in your browser allowing anyone to take adavantage of it immediately.
-It was very helpful in organizing my projects and classowrk, and I hope others can benefit from it as well.
+This Eisenhower Matrix app requires neither and stores data directly in your browser allowing anyone to take advantage of it immediately.
+It was very helpful in organizing my projects and classwork, and I hope others can benefit from it as well.

 ## Details :memo: